asamn/ML_FINAL_PROJECT/README.md

 -To elimiate the presence of multicolinearity, only the indicating features will be considered for for the models - hence, I omit the social vulerability ranking scores.

+-Data was split between 20% testing and 80% training

 ### Baseline Performance
-Three models were trained and tuned to establish a baseline performance metric: Linear Regression, Support Vector Regression (SVR), and XGBoost.
-The models were evaluated using Mean Squared Error (MSE) and R-squared (R^2) on a test set (20% of the data).
-The results are summarized below:
+Three models were trained and tuned using GridSearchCV to establish a baseline performance metric: Linear Regression, Support Vector Regression (SVR), and XGBoost.
+The models were evaluated using Mean Squared Error (MSE) and R-squared on a test set.
+All of the following experiments will use the same parameter grid establshed in the baseline.
+The results of the baseline training are summarized below:

 ![screenshot](images/capbase.PNG)

 ## Experiments
 ### Scaling Features
 Features were scaled using MinMaxScaler.
-This reduced training times for GridSearchCV, especially for XGBoost.
+This reduced training times for all models, especially for XGBoost.
 MSE for SVR improved, and it chose a linear kernel instead of a polynomial one.

 ### Adding Features
 Polynomial features of 2nd and 3rd order were generated.
 For 2nd order polynomials, XGBoost performed the best.
 However, using 3rd order polynomials improved SVR's testing error, making it the best model.
 XGBoost showed signs of overfitting in this scenario.